tiarno/reachtim/content/articles/psutil1.md

     (1440/5)*2 = 576 records per server

 I wasn't sure how much data I would eventually use, so I estimated 2k per document.
 I estimated a generous size for the documents because this is just a start and I may want to gather more data later on.
 Turns out that 2k is extremely generous.
-The average size of a record in around 200 bytes but I haven't included any networking data (and disk space is cheap).
+The average size of a record is around 200 bytes but I haven't included any networking data (and disk space is cheap).

     576 documents @ 2048 bytes per doc = 1,179,648 bytes